 A librarian’s salary is around $61,000 per year on average, which increases with experience.
 You can get hired to work in public libraries, schools, and government libraries.

-10. Become A Book Cover Designer
+11. Become A Book Cover Designer

-The saying “never judge a book by its cover,” is true, but it doesn’t mean that its cover isn’t important.
+The saying “Never judge a book by its cover,” is true, but it doesn’t mean that its cover isn’t important.
 A book’s cover is the first thing potential readers see and can determine whether or not they’ll be interested in reading it.

 If you’re an artist and you love to read, you can combine those two passions by becoming a book cover designer.
 Think of the impact your artwork could have when it’s the first thing people see, and you have the freedom to create an artwork that truly reflects the story.